Adiabatic theorem: The numerical approach

 For a transition involving a nonlinear change in perturbation variable or time-dependent coupling between the diabatic states, the equations of motion for the system dynamics cannot be solved analytically.
-The diabatic transition probability can still be obtained using one of the wide variety of numerical solution algorithms for ordinary differential equations.
+The diabatic transition probability can still be obtained using one of the wide varieties of numerical solution algorithms for ordinary differential equations.

 The equations to be solved can be obtained from the time-dependent Schrödinger equation:

 where $\underline{c}^A(t)$ is a vector containing the adiabatic state amplitudes, $\mathbf{H}_A(t)$ is the time-dependent adiabatic Hamiltonian, and the overdot represents a time derivative.